-This assignment is worth a total of 200 pts, so we stress that you do not wait until the last minute to complete this assignment.
-100 pts of the project will be code-based (i.e. Filming Code, Acting Code, Editing Code, and Performance Code).
-The other 100 pts be split up into The Film, Project Write-up, and the Team Evaluation.
-When creating The Film to turn in, use your Performance Code to display your images with added sound effects or music, and use a screen movie capture program to turn it into either an .avi file or a .wmv file.
+This assignment is worth a total of 200pts, so we stress that you do not wait until the last minute to complete this assignment.
+100pts of the project will be code-based (i.e. Filming Code, Acting Code, Editing Code, and Performance Code).
+The other 100pts will be split up into The Film, Project Write-up, and the Team Evaluation.
 Both the Project Write-up and Team Evaluation should be submitted as .txt files.
 Every member of the group needs to submit the same code, film, and project write-up.
 The team evaluation should be different for each member in the group.

-- Filming Code (30 pts) Although you may choose to use images from other sources if you want, at least 30 frames used for the footage of your movie must be taken from the robot's camera.
-The filming code captures these images - Acting Code (20 pts) Robot(s) should do some kind of interacting with other robot(s) and/or the environment.
-This code controls your robots.
-If you need "extras" you can come to the TA helpdesk to film portions of your movie with multiple robots in it. - Editing Code (30 pts) Code used to edit the film, do special effects, etc. You should use several of the special effects you created for the last assignment. - Performance Code (20 pts) This code plays back the individual images as a complete film and may add interesting music or narration. - The Film (30 pts) The short-length motion picture should be between 30-120 seconds in length.
-You can capture it using a screen capture tool that creates movies, or put it together using a 3rd party film editing program. - Project Write-up (20 pts) Describe (in English not Python) what your movie is about and the special effects you used. - Team Evaluation (50 pts) For team evaluations: Each member of the group should submit a file (team evaluation.txt) to t-Square which contains: - 1.
-Your name, and the name of the other team member(s). - 2.
-What you did, and what each of the other member(s) did. - 3.
+- Filming Code (30pts) Although you may choose to use images from other sources if you want, at least 30 frames used for the footage of your movie must be taken from the robot's camera.
+The filming code captures these images - Acting Code (20pts) Robot(s) should do some kind of interacting with other robot(s) and/or the environment.
+The acting code controls your robots.
+If you need extra robots you can come to the TA helpdesk to film portions of your movie with multiple robots in it. - Editing Code (30pts) Editing code is code used to edit the film, do special effects, etc. You should use several of the special effects you created for the last assignment. - Performance Code (20pts) This code plays back the individual images as a complete film and may add interesting music or narration. - The Film (30pts) The short-length motion picture should be between 30-120 seconds in length.
+You can capture it using a screen capture tool (see references below) that creates movies, or put it together using a 3rd party film editing program.
+When creating your film, through any of the above-mentioned methods, you are allowed to use outside (non-scribbler) music. - Project Write-up (20pts) The project description text file is broken down in two parts: 1) Describe (in English not Python) what your movie is about and the special effects you used.
+2) Describe and justify any deviations you made from the code layout we have provided above.
+If you made no such deviations, go ahead and state that no deviations were made. - Team Evaluation (50pts) For team evaluations: Each member of the group should also submit an individual file (team evaluation.txt) which contains: - 1.
+Your name, and the name of the other team member(s).

+- 2. What you did, and what each of the other member(s) did. - 3.
 What percentage of work each team member did (should add to 100%) (i.e. if two people contributed equally, each person gets 50%)